Parks in Atlanta: Downtown parks

-Centennial Olympic Park forms a centerpoint for downtown visitors in and around which key visitor attractions are located; nearby Woodruff Park, Georgia International Plaza, and Hurt Park cater to the downtown lunch crowd.
+Centennial Olympic Park forms a centerpoint for downtown visitors in and around which key visitor attractions are located: nearby Woodruff Park, Georgia International Plaza, and Hurt Park cater to the downtown lunch crowd.

 Other prominent parks

-Grant Park, located on the east side, is home to the city zoo, Chastain Park, the primary recreational center for the northern Buckhead district, contains an amphitheater for live music concerts.
-Atlanta's largest park, Southside Park, is remote and nearly undeveloped, and the planned Westside Park in northwest Atlanta, which will be constructed on the site of a former gravel quarry, will eclipse Southside as the city's largest.
-Also, Perkerson Park in Southwest Atlanta is home to the city's only permanent Disc Golf course.
-Atlanta's neighborhoods are dotted with hundreds of neighborhood parks such as John Howell Park in Virginia-Highland and Perkerson Park in the Capitol View/Sylvan Hills area.
-Freedom Park is Atlanta's largest passive park, with over 200 acres of linear greenspace going through Atlanta's historic east side neighborhoods.
+Grant Park, located on the east side, is home to the city zoo.
+Chastain Park, the primary recreational center for the northern Buckhead district, contains an amphitheater for live music concerts.
+Atlanta's largest park, Shirley Clarke Franklin Park, was constructed on the site of a former gravel quarry and is connected by the Beltline.
+Before it was built, the Southside Park was the largest park in Atlanta.
+Perkerson Park in Southwest Atlanta is home to the city's only permanent disc golf course.

+Atlanta's neighborhoods are dotted with hundreds of neighborhood parks, such as John Howell Park in Virginia-Highland, and Perkerson Park in the Capitol View/Sylvan Hills area.

+Freedom Park is Atlanta's largest passive park, with over 200 acres of linear green space going through Atlanta's historic east side neighborhoods.
 It was designated as Atlanta's Public Art Park by the Atlanta City Council in 2007.